The Lipid Codex

 Glossary

-AD = Alzheimer’s disease.
+Alzheimer’s disease.
 The diagnosis.
 Not the whole story.

-Microglia = the brain’s cleanup crew and security guards.
+The brain’s cleanup crew and security guards.
 They protect, they overreact, and sometimes they cause collateral damage.

-Astrocytes = support cells that help keep the brain’s environment stable, and often react strongly to stress and inflammation.
+Support cells that help keep the brain’s environment stable, and often react strongly to stress and inflammation.

-Amyloid plaques = protein junk piles associated with Alzheimer’s.
+Protein deposits associated with Alzheimer’s.
 A hallmark, not necessarily the single cause.

-Tau = a protein that can become tangled inside neurons.
+A protein that can become tangled inside neurons.
 Another hallmark, also not the whole story.

-Lipidomics = lab “forensics” that measures and identifies lipids at scale.
+Lab forensics that measures and identifies lipids at scale.
 Basically CSI, but for fats.

-GRN = a gene tied to brain immune function and dementia risk.
+A gene tied to brain immune function and dementia risk.
 In this story, it matters because it influences how microglia handle the mess.

 Reader note